-What’s an “Onsite Non-potable Water System”?
+What’s an “Onsite Non-potable Water System” (ONWS)?

 - Water: That substance that we’re all mostly made of and we can’t live without for more than a few days.

-- Rainwater harvesting
+- Rainwater harvesting (rain that falls on roofs)

-- Condensate harvesting (water from the air)
+- Condensate harvesting (water from the air is collected)

-- Stormwater harvesting
+- Stormwater harvesting (rain that falls on non-roof surfaces)